BenKoenig/animated_shop/README.md

 - Scroll & Button Animations
 - Item & Favorite Count Tracker

+## Technologies used
+- TailwindCSS :wind_chime:
+- GSAP :honeybee:

 This website was designed with Adobe XD and Adobe Photoshop.
-The web design can be viewed here: https://www.behance.net/gallery/124589221/NFT-Shop-Design-Concept-NFT-World
+The web design can be viewed here](https://www.behance.net/gallery/124589221/NFT-Shop-Design-Concept-NFT-World).